classroomtechtools/ObjectStore/README.md

 This libray does all three, so you don't have to worry about it.

-Bonus: It also handles dates correctly.

 ## Examples

-This is basic usage:
+This illustrates the basic methods and properties:

 ```js
 const store = ObjectStore();  // by default uses script